 2. A Shift to Omnichannel Intelligence

-Every attempt collectors make to contact the borrower becomes more valuable, and hence they should prioritize obtaining accurate information.
-That means an increase in the number of higher-quality interactions and more volume of data to analyze, further increasing the demand for omnichannel intelligence.
+Every attempt collectors make to contact the borrower becomes more valuable; hence, they should prioritize obtaining accurate information.
+That means an increase in the number of higher-quality interactions and a greater volume of data to analyze, further increasing the demand for omnichannel intelligence.

-Before we move on, let us first clarify what omnichannel intelligence is — it’s when the communication with customers happens across multiple channels that are integrated with one another and can gather accurate context from one another.
+Before we move on, let us first clarify what omnichannel intelligence means: it’s when the communication with customers happens across multiple channels that are integrated with one another and can gather accurate context from one another.